skiadas/TheoryCompCourse/notes/fin_aut_dfa.md

 > - A language is called a **regular language** if there is a DFA that recognizes it.

 Note that there might be many DFAs all recognizing the same language.
 But for a given DFA there is exactly one language it recognizes, namely the language of all strings in $\Sigma$ that the DFA accepts.

+Practice problem: Construct DFAs (including writing out the formal definition) for the following languages:

+- The language containing no strings at all.
+- The language containing all strings.
+- The language containing exactly the empty string.
+- The language containing exactly one string, namely `"a"`, where 'a' is a specific letter in the alphabet.
+- The language containing all strings `""`, `"a"`, `"aa"`, `"aaa"`, and so on (including the empty string).
+- The language containing all strings `"a"`, `"aa"`, `"aaa"`, and so on (excluding the empty string).

+Practice problem: If we have the DFA for a language, what would the DFA for the "complement" language be?

 ### The Union of Regular Languages